 But then, I didn’t hear Him cheer me on the way I expected.
 Instead, He pushed back my timeline for His plans.

 No, God.
 Not that!
 Haven’t I learned the wait game before?

 I reluctantly wondered if my One Word should be wait instead of trust.
 But He interrupted my thoughts, and I saw Him take my neatly laid plans for the big idea He gave me and turn them on their side.
 As they slid out of place in my mind I could see Him taking back the control of “my jurisdiction.”

 I thought God had figuratively directed me into the kitchen to follow a new recipe, culminating everything I’ve learned thus far.
 For two years I’ve been teaching my second oldest son how to cook and bake.
 Even at age 10, I can release him in the kitchen on some dishes and not worry because he’s proven he can produce them with excellent results.

 However, even when you’ve learned to cook or bake, there are certain concoctions that need your tutor directing over your shoulder if it’s going to turn out well.
-It’s the details that are going to make a difference, and the specific timing on certain steps that will make or break that dish.
+It’s the details that are going to make a difference and the specific timing of certain steps that will make or break that dish.
 I learned this while attempting to bake sweet potato croissants.
 I misinterpreted a line, flubbed through my confusion, and ended up with good, yet small, croissants.
 The next time I made them, my knows-what-she’s-doing sister-in-law happened to be in the kitchen with me that day and clarified some steps.
 That second result?
 Large, fluffy, mouth-watering croissants.